usgs/nwisweb-tableau-data-connector/tests/testRoadMap.md

         Test getCountyNameFromCode() by providing county code and checking if county name is retrieved

     AquiferInputs.vue

-    Main.vue
-        fetchData() loads data into state data and param data initializeWebDataConnector() check that myConnector is initialized properly
+        Test getLocAquifers() by supplying state name and checking that local aquifers are retrieved Test verifyLocAquifers() by providing local aquifer code and checking if local aquifer name is retrieved

     SiteTypeList
-	getSiteTypeNameFromCode() check same as local aquifer
+	    Test getSiteTypeNameFromCode() by providing site type code and checking if site type name is retrieved